Meet the Board

-Naim Edwards works as the garden designer and program manager with Voices for Earth Justice and has been a participant in the GRP through his work living and growing family and community gardens in Nortwest Detroit.
+Naim Edwards (board co-chair) is the Director of the Michigan State University – Detroit Partnership for Food, Learning, and Innovation.
+He is tasked with developing and managing and urban agriculture research facility in Detroit.
+Naim has been a participant in the GRP through his work living and growing family and community gardens in Northwest Detroit as well as his backyard.
 He brings a wealth of experience and knowledge of farming with an emphasis on ecological restoration.
-Naim holds a master’s degree from University of Michigan where he studied biodiversity in urban gardens, specializing in beneficial insects and recently completed a course in Permaculture.
-Naim has also worked with numerous organizations to address both political and cultural obstacles to achieve food sovereignty and is a staunch advocate for land, water, housing, and education rights.
+Naim holds a master’s degree from University of Michigan where he studied biodiversity in urban gardens, specializing in beneficial insects.
+Away from gardening, he works with numerous organizations to address both political and cultural obstacles to achieve food sovereignty and is a staunch advocate for land, water, housing, and education rights.

 Elois Moore is a longtime GRP member who coordinates the Farwell Field Community Garden and a resident in Northeast Detroit.
 Elois is a graduate of both Urban Roots as well as the Rain Gardens to the Rescue Program and has supported youth in her garden participating in the Youth Growing Detroit program.
 Elois retired in 2012 from her role as the Vice President of the American Federation of Teachers Local 4168, AFL-CIO and previously worked with Detroit Public Schools for over 20 years.
 Elois currently serves her community in many leadership roles, including president of the Binder Street Block Club O & R, President of the Farwell Community Association, Vice President of the Farwell Association CB Walking Radio Patrol and member of the District Senior Task Force.